-On weekend nights, the White Owl is overflowing with youthful suburbanites and Westside hipsters lining up to see shows.
-But during the day, it’s one of the best bars in the city to bring Patrice, who, again, is your pup you couldn't envision ever not taking out for a night of fun.
+On weekend nights, the White Owl is overflowing with young suburbanites and Westside hipsters lining up to see shows.
+But during the day, it’s one of the best bars in the city to bring your pup… whom you couldn't envision ever leaving at home while you day drink.
 Wednesdays are Yappy Hour, which means drink specials for dog owners, treats for dogs, and even a show & tell: pups are brought in from shelters for playtime and possible adoption.
 White Owl regularly uses these as opportunities to donate to animal charities.

 Another Mississippi spot (warned you), The Rambler has a covered back patio and an open front patio, both of which are very dog-friendly; you’re bound to see an animal friend any time you visit this great neighborhood bar.
 There’s a bocce ball court along the side of the bar, but no worries: the stone balls are far too big to fit in most dogs’ mouths.

 Laid-back sports bar with great cocktails and pizza

 A neighborhood pub that turns into a sports bar on game days, The Station is also a decidedly pro-dog bar: free doggy bandanas, a patio with umbrellas, dog bowls, dog treats, and doggy bags to clean up any business they may attend to.
 There’s even a doggy food menu, and this summer The Station is going the extra step with Pints for Pups -- on Thursday nights, $1 for every Lagunitas bought will go to the Oregon Humane Society.